elenderg/PAL-1000/instruções de compilação.md

 `Stop the resolving types timer.`

-103: First Pass: (a) make a new record type with previous and next pointers on the front for every type defined as a "thing"; make the original type look like a pointer to the new record type; and add the implied types needed for easy list making as well:
+103: First Pass: (a) make a new record type with previous and next pointers on the front for every type defined as a "_thing"; make the original type look like a pointer to the new record type; and add the implied types needed for easy list making as well:

 `To resolve some types (expand things):`